top of page

-If your child’s previously settled nights have become more fragmented, or bedtime suddenly feels harder since toilet training began, you’re not imagining it.
-For many families, this phase brings temporary changes to sleep and understanding why can help you respond with confidence rather than concern.
+If your child’s previously settled nights have become fragmented or bedtime feels harder since toilet training began, you’re not imagining it.
+Night waking or bedtime resistance is common and usually temporary.

-This article explores how toilet training can affect sleep, what is considered typical, and what steps you can take if sleep disruption lingers.
+This article explains how toilet training can affect sleep, what is considered typical, and practical strategies to reduce disruption while supporting your child’s confidence.

 How toilet training can affect sleep

 Toilet training places new cognitive, emotional, and physical demands on young children.
+For example, they may experience anxiety about accidents or night-time toilet use may fragment their sleep.
 They are learning to recognise bodily cues, respond to them in time and manage a new sense of responsibility, all of which can increase mental alertness.

 For some children, this heightened cognitive arousal can make it harder to relax at bedtime or settle into sleep.
 Others may experience emotional stress or anxiety, particularly if they are worried about accidents or feel pressure to ‘get it right.’
 This can show up as bedtime resistance, night waking, or early morning starts.